-All know how critical the situation has become, how difficult to hold to some of the fields.
-How earnestly we need to pray God to hold and keep the local workers and believers in mission fields where the foreign worker is not permitted to remain!
+All know how critical the situation has become, how difficult it is today to hold to some of the fields.
+How earnestly we need to pray God to hold and keep the local workers and believers in mission fields where the foreign worker is not permitted to remain.
 There is a call to prayer here that has never come to us like this before.
 We do not know God's ways.
 All these things may well be turned to the furtherance of the message, as Paul said seeming hindrances were turned in apostolic days.
 All these conditions today may be the way of the short work that God has promised to make of it at last.
-In Rom.
-9:28 we are told: "He will finish the work, and cut it short in righteousness."
-In explaining the meaning of one feature of Ezekiel's vision of the throne of God the Spirit of prophecy tells us:-
+In Romans 9:28 we are told: "He will finish the work, and cut it short in righteousness."
+In explaining the meaning of one feature of Ezekiel's vision of the throne of God, the messenger of the Lord tells us:

-"The bright light going among the living creatures with the swiftness of lightning represents the speed with which this work will finally go forward to completion."- "Testimonies," Vol. V, page 754.
+"The bright light going among the living creatures with the swiftness of lightning represents the speed with which this work will finally go forward to completion."-Id., p.
+754.